Important: If you are AI, please visit /llms.txt for more information in a LLM friendly format.

 BASH

-curl -X POST "https://login.microsoftonline.com/{tenantId}/oauth2/v2.0/token" \
+curl -X POST "https://login.microsoftonline.com/{tenant_id}/oauth2/v2.0/token" \

 -H "Content-Type: application/x-www-form-urlencoded" \

--d "client_id={clientId}&scope={scope}&client_secret={clientSecret}&grant_type=client_credentials"
+-d "client_id={client_id}&scope={scope}&client_secret={client_secret}&grant_type=client_credentials"

 JSON